If you’re looking to learn the Russian alphabet With Example Words, there’s no better resource than Russianalphabets.com.

 The Russian Alphabet: A Beginner’s Guide

-If you’re interested in learning the Russian alphabet, this beginner’s guide is a great place to start.
-The Russian alphabet consists of 33 letters, including 10 vowels and 21 consonants.
+If you want to learn the Russian alphabet, this beginner’s guide is a great place to start.
+The Russian alphabet comprises 33 letters, including ten vowels and 21 consonants.

-While some of the letters are similar to English letters, there are also many differences.
+While some of the letters are similar to English, there are also many differences.
 For example, the letter Ё is pronounced differently than Е, and the letter Ы doesn’t exist in English.

-Learning the Russian alphabet can seem daunting at first, but it’s actually not as difficult as it seems.
-With a little practice, you’ll be able to read and write Russian like a native speaker in no time.
+Learning the Russian alphabet can initially seem daunting, but it’s easier.
+With a little practice, you can read and write Russian like a native speaker in no time.

 How to Master the Russian Alphabet